AlexOugh/porper-api/README.md

 ## How to use Google+ and Github Authentication

-If you plan to use Google+ and/or GitHub authentications, set related values either as an environment variables or in a config.json.
-(Please see next section, 'How to provide related info')
+If you plan to use Google+ and/or GitHub authentications, set related values as environment variables of Lambda Function.
+(Please see next section, 'Environment Variables')

 Please see these 2 sites to find out how to setup OpenID connect